SelrahcD/selrahcd.github.io/_posts/2022-03-09-test-suite-guidelines.md

 ---
 layout: "post-no-feature"
 title: "Test suite guidelines"
-description: "When facing a test harness it sometimes hard to decide which type of test to write, what it should cover, how we should write it.
-I believe we would stop losing time and remove frustration by adding guideline for our test suites."
+description: "When looking at a test harness, it's sometimes hard to decide which type of test to write, what it should cover, how we should write it.
+I believe we would stop losing time and remove frustration by adding guidelines for our test suites."
 category: articles
 tags:
  - Testing